digital-asset/daml/docs/source/json-api/index.rst

    paired between polls), such contracts may or may not appear in any result object.

-2. No ``remove`` ever contains a contract ID occurring within an ``add`` in the same object.
-So, for example, supposing you are keeping an internal map of active contracts, you can apply the ``add`` first or the ``remove`` first and be guaranteed to get the same results.
+2. No ``archived`` ever contains a contract ID occurring within an ``created`` in the same object.
+So, for example, supposing you are keeping an internal map of active contracts, you can apply the ``created`` first or the ``archived`` first and be guaranteed to get the same results.

-3. You will almost certainly receive contract IDs in the ``remove`` set that you never received an ``add`` for.
+3. You will almost certainly receive contract IDs in the ``archived`` set that you never received an ``created`` for.
 These are contracts that query filtered out, but for which the server no longer is aware of that.
 You can safely ignore these.
-However, such "phantom removes" *are* guaranteed to represent an actual archival *on the ledger*, so if you are keeping a more global dataset outside the context of this specific search, you can use that archival information as you wish.
+However, such "phantom archives" *are* guaranteed to represent an actual archival *on the ledger*, so if you are keeping a more global dataset outside the context of this specific search, you can use that archival information as you wish.

 POST http://localhost:7575/command/create
 =========================================